-As noted in the Project Description, the proposed project would replace the existing Mesa Court Commons building with a new combined commons/student residence hall building in the same location.
-Recreation facilities are readily available on campus and include Aldrich Park, the Crawford Athletics

-Complex, and the Anteater Recreation Center (ARC).
+As noted in the Project Description, the proposed project would build a classroom building.
+Recreation facilities are readily available on campus and include Aldrich Park, the Crawford Athletics Complex, the Anteater Recreation Center (ARC), and extensive bike and pedestrian trails.
 Additionally, there are several city and county parks in the vicinity of the campus, including a regional park, two community parks, and several neighborhood parks (LRDP FEIR Vol I page 4.12-3).